-Chai-Spiced Vanilla Shortbread Cookies are laced with vanilla bean and richly spiced, the perfect fall afternoon treat with a steaming cup of tea!
+Chai Tea Shortbread Cookies are crisp, buttery, richly spiced, and laced with vanilla bean; they’re the perfect fall treat with a cup of tea!

-During festive activities fresh-baked cookies were a fall must-have for us, especially ones with warm spices like Molasses Crinkles, Snickerdoodles, and Cinnamon and Nutmeg Oatmeal Raisin.
+During festive activities, fresh-baked cookies were a fall must for us.
+Especially warmly-spiced cookies like Molasses Crinkles, Snickerdoodles, and Cinnamon and Nutmeg Oatmeal Raisin.
 There’s just something about sweetly spiced cookies baking that smells like autumn.

 I’ve been making shortbread cookies for years now, usually during fall and the holidays, because they just feel festive to me.
 They’re one of my favorite cookies to play with in terms of switching up the flavor profile (check out my Slice and Bake Butter Toffee Shortbread Cookies!).